-Under the Company's stock ownership guidelines, non-employee directors are expected to accumulate within five (5) years of joining the board of directors, shares of AZZ's common stock equal in value to at least five (5) times the amount of their annual cash retainer (currently valued at \$200,000).
-All non-employee directors are in compliance with the minimum requirement of the stock ownership guidelines, except for Mr. McGough, who was recently appointed to the board of directors on January 19, 2017.
-He will continue to work towards acquiring the target level within five (5) years from his respective date of being appointed to the board of directors.
+Under the Company's stock ownership guidelines, non-employee directors are expected to accumulate within five (5) years of joining the board of directors, shares of AZZ's common stock equal in value to at least five (5) times the amount of their annual cash retainer (currently valued at \$325,000).
+The director target ownership value increased from \$200,000, effective as of March 1, 2017.
+As of February 28, 2018, all non-employee directors were in compliance with the minimum requirement of the stock ownership guidelines, except for Messrs.
+Eisman, McGough, Pirnat and Purvis, who continue to work towards acquiring their target level within five (5) years from their respective date of being appointed to the board of directors.